bobby060/pg-autohint/design_doc.md

 2. **Extensible optimization rules.** Rules are be implemented under rules directory.
 It is convenient to add new rules by implementing the `Rule` trait.
 The system visits the plan tree in a bottom-up manner.
 If the query plan satisfies certain conditions, the system would add hints recursively.
 The system also supports two sets of rules: one set for `EXPLAIN` generated plan and another for `EXPLAIN ANALYZE` generated plan that contains actual costs.

 3. **Postgres Hints.** All hints are in `hints.rs`.
 We focus on three categories of hints to optimize sub-optimal Postgres query plans: 1) access methods; 2) join algorithms; 3) join ordering.
-All hints should conform to pg_hint_plan and current Postgres version.
+Eventually, we hope to support all hints from pg_hint_plan and current Postgres version.

-4. **Tesing suite.** Test cases are under postgres2sql/resources, where original SQL queries are under test_sql and json-formatted query plans are under test_json.
-Currently, our test cases try to cover all node types.
-There are also test cases for rules like `nlj_rule_test.sql` and `nlj_rule_test.json`.
-The system automatically tests json parsing of all json files under test_json when running the `cargo test` command.
-Note that different versions of Postgres might generate different query plans for the same query, thus some of our optimization rules might have already been covered by a higher version.
+4. **plan2ast.**

-5. **plan2ast.** Our plan2ast converter is implemented in `plan2ast.rs` (incomplete).
+Our plan2ast converter is implemented in `plan2ast.rs` (incomplete).
 It takes in a `PlanRoot` and converts it into a Datafusion Abstract Syntax Tree, which can then be converted back to SQL.
+Right now, we support the following operators:
+- Limit
+- Join
+- Distinct
+- Sort
+- Scan
+- Filter (in Postgres plans, these are a component of parent nodes)

 ## Glossary (Optional)